Benson-Gikonyo/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 Task 12: Write a script that lists all shows contained in hbtn_0d_tvshows without a genre linked.

 Task 13: Write a script that lists all genres from hbtn_0d_tvshows and displays the number of shows linked to each.

+Task 14: Write a script that uses the hbtn_0d_tvshows database to lists all genres of the show Dexter.